oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

 ## Advanced features

 *   Registering an oVirt Node
-    -   By default development setup works with hosts based on base distro's such as Fedora.
+    -   By default, development setup works with hosts based on base distro's, such as Fedora.
     -   In order to be able to work with oVirt Node, you'll need to setup a Public Key environment.
-    -   More details on Engine and oVirt Node integration can be found here: [Engine_Node_Integration](Engine_Node_Integration).
+    -   More details on Engine and oVirt Node integration can be found in [Engine_Node_Integration](Engine_Node_Integration).

 ## Code contribution: Gerrit

 *   oVirt-engine is working with Gerrit for code contribution.
     \* More detail can be found in [Working_with_oVirt_Gerrit](Working_with_oVirt_Gerrit).

-## Getting latest
+## Getting the latest

-If you have a working development environment and after a while you want to update the code and take latest, you need to do:
+If you have a working development environment and after a while you want to update the code (take the latest):

 1.  git fetch -v
 2.  git rebase origina/master